p-argento/uni/_OTHER NOTES/Linux (and MacOS) Directories.md

 		- `USR/LOCAL/BIN` with locally compiled binaries
 			- binaries you compile manually
 			- provide a safe place that won't conflict with any software installed by a system package manager
+			- they are safe to delete, it is only third-party software
 - `$PATH`
 	-